 On an informal basis Chris probably knows more about the law than most lawyers and more about Internet Marketing than most Internet Marketers – this makes him a great person to have on your side and a formidable enemy

-A little bit of information about me: I am a Myers Briggs E.N.T.J. and ( as the little jumping yellow thingy indicates ) a High Yellow – see http://imahighyellow.com/pages/4-iMA-Styles.html .
-I am also a Gemini.
+A little bit of information about him: He is a Myers Briggs E.N.T.J. ( Extrovert, iNtuitive, Thinking, Judgemental ) and ( as the little jumping yellow thingy indicates ) a High Yellow – see http://imahighyellow.com/pages/4-iMA-Styles.html .
+He is also a Gemini.

 7 Reasons Direct Mail Rocks